LordOverlord/secureshoot/README.md

 * **Network's Network Namespace:** If you want to troubleshoot a Docker network, you can enter the network's namespace using `nsenter`.
 This is explained in the `nsenter` section below.

+* **Vanilla Docker usage:** If you wanna use it in docker desktop

+    `$ docker run --rm --volume /var/run/docker.sock:/var/run/docker.sock:ro -it ghcr.io/lordoverlord/secureshoot:main`

 ## SecureShoot with Docker Compose

 You can easily deploy `secureshoot` using Docker Compose using something like this: